skt-t1-byungi/event-emitter/README.md

 Returns whether there is an event listener.

 ### emit(name, ...params)
-Emit events to listeners.
+Emit event to listeners.

 ### off(name[, listener])
-Remove the event listener(s).
+Remove an event listener(s).

 ### once(name, listener)
 Add an event listener that runs once.